What are Shoe Insoles and Do You Need Them?

 Even with the best care, you’ll need to replace your insoles regularly for the best performance.

-It may be time to replace your insoles if you feel a sense that your feet are “bottoming out” in your shoes or you see the materials develop holes or tears.
+It may be time to replace your insoles if you feel a sense that your feet are “bottoming out” in your shoes or if you see the materials develop holes or tears.

 In general, it’s smart to replace insoles every 6 months to 1 year to maintain the best support possible.